$2 trillion coronavirus aid package stalls in U.S. Senate

 ‘HIP-DEEP NEGOTIATING’

-After the vote, Treasury Secretary Steven Mnuchin, the Trump administration’s point person on coronavirus legislation, shuttled in and out of Schumer’s office.
+Treasury Secretary Steven Mnuchin, the Trump administration’s point person on coronavirus legislation, shuttled in and out of Schumer’s office.

 “His folks are hip-deep negotiating with Mnuchin, which is a good sign,” Democratic Senator Chris Coons said.

-President Donald Trump’s administration last week launched a major push for action to blunt the market slide caused by the pandemic, after Trump himself spent several weeks dismissing the virus’ risks.
+Trump’s administration launched a major push last week for action to blunt the economic impact - and steep stock market decline - from the pandemic, after Trump himself spent several weeks dismissing the virus’ risks.

-The Senate measure includes financial aid for ordinary Americans, small businesses and critically affected industries, including airlines.
+The Senate measure includes financial aid for ordinary Americans, small businesses and critically affected industries, such as airlines.

 Republicans said Democrats were seeking to add unrelated provisions, such as expanded tax credits for wind and solar power and increased leverage for labor unions.

-Democrats said Republicans were also trying to add provisions that would exclude nonprofit groups from receiving small-business aid, and extend a sexual abstinence-education program that is due to expire in May.
+Democrats said Republicans were trying to add provisions that would exclude nonprofit groups from receiving small-business aid, and extend a sexual abstinence-education program that is due to expire in May.

-The speaker of the House of Representatives, Nancy Pelosi, released her own version, which would add billions of dollars to help states conduct elections by mail.
+Democratic House of Representatives Speaker Nancy Pelosi released her own version, which would add billions of dollars to help states conduct elections by mail.

 Republicans normally hold a slim 53-47 majority in the chamber, short of the 60 votes they need to advance most legislation.

-But the coronavirus threat has affected their ranks.
-Republican Senator Rand Paul said he tested positive for the virus on Sunday, and several others have self-quarantined as a precautionary measure.
-Republicans only mustered 47 votes in Sunday’s procedural vote.
+But the coronavirus has trimmed their ranks, making it even harder to advance legislation without significant support from Democrats.

-Paul’s decision to keep circulating on Capitol Hill after getting tested, including an alleged visit to the Senate gym, drew widespread criticism and prompted several other Republicans to self-quarantine as a precautionary measure.
+Republican Senator Rand Paul said on Sunday he tested positive for the virus.
+But since he kept circulating on Capitol Hill after getting tested, including an alleged visit to the Senate gym, several other Republicans decided to self-quarantine as a precautionary measure.

-Paul said he would not even know that he had contracted the disease if he had not ignored recommendations and sought testing.
+Paul said he would not even know he had contracted the disease if he had not ignored recommendations and sought testing.
 “The broader the testing and the less finger-pointing we have, the better,” he said in a statement.

-Democratic Senator Amy Klobuchar said her husband John contracted pneumonia and coughed up blood after contracting the disease.
-She said she is not at risk because she has not seen him in person for two weeks.
+Democratic Senator Amy Klobuchar said her husband, John Bessler, contracted pneumonia and coughed up blood after contracting the disease.
+She said she was not at risk because she had not seen him in person for two weeks.

-Reporting by David Morgan and Andy Sullivan; Additional reporting by Susan Cornwell; Writing by Andy Sullivan; Editing by Scott Malone, Will Dunham and Jonathan Oatis
+Reporting by David Morgan and Richard Cowan; Additional reporting by Susan Cornwell, Andy Sullivan and Doina Chiacu; Writing by Andy Sullivan and Patricia Zengerle; Editing by Scott Malone, Jonathan Oatis and Peter Cooney